 Ingredients

-- 4 cups chickpeas (canned or boiled.
+- 4 cups chickpeas (canned or cooked.
 Drain before adding to recipe)

 - 1 teaspoon cumin seeds